Skip to main content

 Rottenheiser

-Johann Rottenheiser, a farmer, and his family arrived from Lübeck at the port of Oranienbaum on 4 July 1766 aboard the ship Der Jager under the command of Skipper Gabriel Wild.
+Johann Rottenheiser, a farmer, his wife Anna, children (Johann, age 12; Anna, age 7; Franz, age 1½), and his mother Anna arrived from Lübeck at the port of Oranienbaum on 11 June 1766 aboard the snow-brig named Der Jäger under the command of Skipper Gabriel Will.

 The Oranienbaum passenger list records that Johann Rottenheiser came from the German region of Darmstadt.